 In fact, unions have long been some of the earliest and strongest supporters of LGBT equality.
 They know that when any person experiences discrimination in our great Commonwealth, it undercuts their mission of protecting workers.

 What Can I Do?

 Opponents are attempting to repeal these protections at the ballot in November 2018.
 But unions are standing proudly in against this effort.
 If you are a member or represent Massachusetts labor union, join us.
-Urge your fellow Bay Staters to vote YES to uphold these protections at the ballot box this November.
+Urge your fellow Bay Staters to vote YES on 3 to uphold these protections at the ballot box this November.

 - AFSCME Local 1526

 - Boston Building Trades

 - Boston Public Library Staff Association